 Our advice for the time being is to sit tight as we do not yet have a UK ruling on the impact of this decision and, if the Judgment is adopted, how holiday pay should or could be calculated in these circumstances.

 We will keep you posted of any further developments but having spoken to the Employment Tribunal this week we are informed that as yet the case has not been listed for a hearing.

 Contact the Author

-I am a partner in the employment team and also head of business development for the firm.
+I am a partner in the employment team and also group referrals director.
 I graduated from the University of Hertfordshire in 2001 with an Honours degree in Law with French, having spent a year in New York working at a niche law firm in Manhattan.
 When I returned to the UK I qualified at Seddons in 2004, moved to Davenport Lyons in 2007, and joined Gordon Dadds in 2014.
 I advise on all aspects of contentious and non contentious employment law, for both employers and employees, including unfair dismissal, discrimination, redundancy/restructure and TUPE.
 I have extensive experience in employment tribunal litigation and I often advise both employers and senior executives negotiating new contracts of employment, exit packages and on the enforceability of restrictive covenants.
 Outside work, I enjoy travelling and sport, including social netball, yoga and running.
 I have completed marathons in London and San Sebastian.
 I am also (by marriage) a supporter of Crystal Palace FC and have recently been accepted onto the waiting list to become a member of the MCC.